STAT545-UBC/STAT545-UBC-original-website/packages00_index.md

 [System prep and testing](packages01_system-prep.html)

 Although we'll build a very simple package, we're still going to use the most modern and powerful tools for R package development.
-In theory, this could eventually involve compiling C/C++ code, which means you need what's called a "build environment."
+In theory, this could eventually involve compiling C/C++ code, which means you need what's called a *build environment*.
 Follow the link above for help preparing your system.

 ### Hands-on activity